 Contact between teenagers was real, not virtual.

 I now lived in a city, in the beginning in a hostel of sorts, just girls with our individual rooms and a supervisor to scare away those persistent males at the door.
 All part of the deal, cheap lodgings being surrounded by girls, as we all worked at a local Queen Street hotel as waitresses.
 Which was preferable to the alternative seat in an office typing out letters in a resentful way.
-I had also swapped my free care summer fun on the local beach called Ohope, for late sleep-ins and nightclub dancing with work scheduled in between.
+I had also swapped my carefree summer fun on the local beach called Ohope, for late sleep-ins and nightclub dancing with work scheduled in between.
 So different now were those long, hot, hazy summer days.

 War protests were swapped for marches against university fees, yes I wasn’t a student back then, that was to come a few years later on.
-Then just a protestor who happened to be pushed up front and appear on TV.
+Then just a protestor who happened to be pushed up front and appeared on TV.

 Though one did get out of hand in 1984, an end of year academic party.